 When you are on the road and need to find a place to catch a few hours of sleep in between destinations, there are several options available to you.
 Of course, you can always look for a traditional campground that has room for an overnight stay.
 However, on long trips, you may find that you want to drive as late as you can, which may put you on the road much later than some campgrounds are open.
 You might also prefer to avoid incurring camping fees when you really just want to stop and rest for a little while.

 There are a few no-cost options that RV travelers in your situation may find to be helpful.
 For example, many Walmart stores allow free overnight parking for RV travelers.
 You should verify store policy for the particular location where you stop before hunkering down for the night.
 While there are no hookups, you can park your vehicle and grab a bit of shut eye in your travel trailer before setting out on the next phase of your trip.
 Some Camping World locations also provide overnight parking in their parking lots.

 Truck stops are also a good free overnight option for travel trailers, with most allowing overnight stops.
 For example, Pilot and Flying J travel centers offer dedicated overnight RV parking spots and also allows parking in open areas of their parking lots.
-Love's Travel Centers also offers overnight spots at some locations.

 5. Rely On Truck Stops but Be Considerate

 Truck stops are beneficial to RV travelers in a number of ways beyond providing possible locations for free overnight parking.
 Navigating on and off the road when pulling an RV can be nerve wracking, especially if you're in an area where exit ramps are particularly steep or turnarounds require a tight turning radius.
 Finding parking can also be challenging when you are pulling a travel trailer.
 The locations where truck stops are situated are designed with the driving and parking needs of tractor-trailer drivers in mind, so they are typically located in areas where such challenges aren't likely to be a problem.